Friday, February 28, 2020

 An Electric Vehicle runs on an electric battery.
 This electric battery is made from 4 major materials namely Lithium, Cobalt, Manganese, and Graphite.
 And India does not possess these materials in abundance.
 Therefore, India will need to import these raw materials from abroad to make electric batteries in India.
 Where are these 4 major materials found in abundance?
 Primarily in Africa and South America.
 And China has already secured deals with these countries to buy these 4 major materials.
 China has already developed the supply chain and has become the leader in the manufacturing of electric batteries.
 India has lagged behind in this aspect.
 Neither do we have secured substantial deals to procure raw materials from Africa and South America nor do we have developed manufacturing capabilities to develop electric batteries in India.

 Electric Vehicles are constant torque vehicles.
-What does constant torque vehicle mean?
-It means, in laymen's terms, Electric Vehicles won't be requiring a gearbox system.
+What does a constant torque vehicle mean?
+It means, in layman's terms, Electric Vehicles won't be requiring a gearbox system.
 You just install the electric battery and accelerate.
 That's it.
 No gearbox system, no clutch system, just accelerate and use the brake system as and when required.
 At the same time, since Electric Vehicles would be running on a battery, therefore, there won't be any need for a combustion engine (diesel or petrol).
 Therefore, there won't be any need for carburetors, injectors, pistons, combustion chambers, flywheels, etc.

 • Therefore, with the adoption of Electric Vehicles, 3 things would happen in India.

-The second point is since electric vehicles will do away with components such as a gearbox, clutch, combustion engine, piston, carburetor, injector, flywheel, then, what will happen to the component manufacturing companies who are currently manufacturing these components?
+The second point is that since electric vehicles will do away with components such as a gearbox, clutch, combustion engine, piston, carburetor, injector, flywheel, then, what will happen to the component manufacturing companies who are currently manufacturing these components?
 Won't it result in the loss of manufacturing jobs on a large scale?
 All these component manufacturing companies employ millions of people.
 All these component manufacturing companies have invested heavily in setting up manufacturing plants.
 What will happen to these jobs?
 What will happen to these manufacturing plants?
 Won't it derail the Make in India initiative?
 Won't it slow down India's GDP growth?
 Won't it make millions of people jobless?

 And thirdly, what will happen to a roadside mechanic whom people approach on a typical Sunday to get their car repaired or serviced?
 Since electric vehicles will operate on a battery and do away with components such as clutch, gearbox, piston, combustion chamber, etc., therefore, the need for car maintenance will reduce.
 An electric battery will need less maintenance.
 Therefore, what will happen to millions of unorganized car mechanics in India?
 Won't it result in a loss of jobs in the informal sector?
 Won't it slow down India's consumption and in turn slow down GDP growth further?